zombifier/Pathoschild.StardewMods/ContentPatcher/docs/values-api.md

 ## Caveats
 <dl>
-<dt>The conditions API isn't available immediately.</dt>
+<dt>The token string API isn't available immediately.</dt>
 <dd>

-The conditions API is available two ticks after the `GameLaunched` event (and anytime after that point).
+The token string API is available two ticks after the `GameLaunched` event (and anytime after that point).
 That's due to the Content Patcher lifecycle:

 1. `GameLaunched`: other mods can register custom tokens.
 2. `GameLaunched + 1 tick`: Content Patcher initializes the token context (including custom tokens).
-3. `GameLaunched + 2 ticks`: other mods can use the conditions API.
+3. `GameLaunched + 2 ticks`: other mods can use the token string API.

 </dd>
-<dt>Conditions should be cached.</dt>
+<dt>Token strings should be cached.</dt>
 <dd>

-Parsing conditions through the API is a relatively expensive operation.
-If you'll recheck the same conditions often, it's best to save and reuse the `IManagedConditions` instance.
+Parsing token strings through the API is a relatively expensive operation.
+If you'll recheck the same token string often, it's best to save and reuse the `IManagedTokenString` instance.

 </dd>
-<dt>Values don't update automatically.</dt>
+<dt>Token strings don't update automatically.</dt>
 <dd>

-When using a cached `IManagedValue` object, make sure to update it using `value.UpdateContext()` as needed.
+When using a cached `IManagedTokenString` object, make sure to update it using `tokenString.UpdateContext()` as needed.

-Note that condition updates are limited to Content Patcher's [update rate](author-guide.md#update-rate).
-When you call `conditions.UpdateContext()`, it will reflect the tokens as of Content Patcher's last internal context update.
+Note that token string updates are limited to Content Patcher's [update rate](author-guide.md#update-rate).
+When you call `tokenString.UpdateContext()`, it will reflect the tokens as of Content Patcher's last internal context update.

 </dd>
-<dt>Values handle split-screen automatically.</dt>
+<dt>Token strings handle split-screen automatically.</dt>
 <dd>

 For example, `Value` returns the value for the _current screen's_ context.
 The exception is